valenciagass/cis106/weekReports/weekReport4.md

 *  In a filesystem, every file has a pathname which indicates the location fo the file int he filesystem (like an address)

 * **absolute path**
-* the locaion of a file starting at the root of the file system.
+* the location of a file starting at the root of the file system.

 * **relative path**
 * the location of a file starting from the current working directory or a directory that is located inside the current working directory.